massoncheg/forgejo-docs/docs/user/packages/cargo.md

 ## Index Repository

 Cargo stores information about the available packages in a package index stored in a git repository.
-In Forgejo this repository has the special name `_cargo-index`.
+In Forgejo, this repository has the special name `_cargo-index`.
 After a package was uploaded, its metadata is automatically written to the index.
 The content of this repository should not be manually modified.

 The user or organization package settings page allows to create the index repository along with the configuration file.
-If needed this action will rewrite the configuration file.
+If needed, this action will rewrite the configuration file.
-This can be useful if for example the Forgejo instance domain was changed.
+This can be useful if, for example, the Forgejo instance domain was changed.

 If the case arises where the packages stored in Forgejo and the information in the index repository are out of sync, the settings page allows to rebuild the index repository.
 This action iterates all packages in the registry and writes their information to the index.